Updated: Aug 20

 • The unorthodox conclusion:

 I have a love/hate relationship with Tantra, yet deep down I love a lot of the Tantric practices.
 Having said that, I do not believe Tantra will help people build deeper relationships unless the relationship (the indoor plant) is already thriving.
-What’s more, many people get sucked into (I know I did) “Tantric S*x” and are being taught by overly sexualised women “promising” hot s*x, strong men, flowing women and deep relating - we all want that.
-However, when a relationship itself is in trouble, Tantra isn’t a crisis management tool.
+What’s more, many people get sucked into (I know I did) “Tantric Sex” and are being taught by overly sexualized, mentally unstable people “promising” hot sex, strong men, flowing women and deep relating - we all want that.
+The teachers who made the biggest impact with me never used the word Tantra to sell tickets.
+However, when the relationship itself is in trouble, Tantra isn’t a crisis management tool.
 And, that's the truth.

 Remember: a healthy relationship is the prerequisite of benefiting from Tantra.